This information has been adapted for the following New York Counties: Dutchess, Orange, Putnam, Rockland, and Westchester.

 Yes.
 You can bring your own lawyer.
 If you cannot afford a lawyer, you may be able to get the court to appoint one for you for free.
 Whether or not you are eligible for a free lawyer depends on your financial situation and the type of case.

-Let the clerk know if you would like to request a court- appointed lawyer.
+Let the clerk know if you would like to request a court-appointed lawyer.
 The clerk will provide you with an application and a Financial Disclosure Affidavit, which asks information about your financial situation.
-The papers should be filled out, notarized, and filed with the clerk.
+You must fill out these forms completely and accurately.
+The forms must also be notarized, or signed in front of a notary public.
+You may also sign the forms in front of the clerk.
 You will need the docket and file numbers for your case.

 What if I cannot attend my court date?